 TGbe editor: please revise the following paragraph as shown below [CID 17651]

-If the Link Info field is present, it consists of one or more Per-STA Profile subelements along with other optional elements in Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element).
+If the Link Info field is present, it consists of one or more Per-STA Profile subelements along with other optional subelements (#17651) in Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element).

 TGbe editor: please revise the following paragraph as shown below [CID 17652]

-The format of a Per-STA Profile subelement is defined in Figure 9-1002m (Per-STA Profile subelement format of the Basic Multi-Link element).
+The format of the (#17652) Per-STA Profile subelement is defined in Figure 9-1002m (Per-STA Profile subelement format of the Basic Multi-Link element).

 TGbe editor: please revise the following paragraphs as shown below [CID 17653]

-The STA MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
+The STA MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; and otherwise is set to 0 (#17653).
 A STA sets this subfield to 1 when the element carries complete profile.

-The Beacon Interval Present subfield indicates the presence of the Beacon Interval subfield in the STA Info field and is set to 1 if the Beacon Interval subfield is present in the STA Info field; otherwise set to 0.
+The Beacon Interval Present subfield indicates the presence of the Beacon Interval subfield in the STA Info field and is set to 1 if the Beacon Interval subfield is present in the STA Info field; and otherwise is set to 0 (#17653).
 A non-AP STA sets the Beacon Interval Present subfield to 0 in the transmitted Basic Multi-Link element.
 An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
 The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link.

-The TSF Offset Present subfield indicates the presence of the TSF Offset subfield in the STA Info field and is set to 1 if the TSF Offset subfield is present in the STA Info field; otherwise set to 0.
+The TSF Offset Present subfield indicates the presence of the TSF Offset subfield in the STA Info field and is set to 1 if the TSF Offset subfield is present in the STA Info field; and otherwise is set to 0 (#17653).
 A non-AP STA sets the TSF Offset Present subfield to 0 in the transmitted Basic Multi-Link element.
 An AP sets this subfield to 1 when the element carries complete profile.

-The DTIM Info Present subfield indicates the presence of the DTIM Info subfield in the STA Info field and is set to 1 if the DTIM Info subfield is present in the STA Info field; otherwise set to 0.
+The DTIM Info Present subfield indicates the presence of the DTIM Info subfield in the STA Info field and is set to 1 if the DTIM Info subfield is present in the STA Info field; and otherwise is set to 0 (#17653).
 A non-AP STA sets the DTIM Info Present subfield to 0 in the transmitted Basic Multi-Link element.
 An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
 The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link.

 TGbe editor: please revise the following paragraph as shown below [CID 16581, 17653]

-If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities and Operations field is greater than 0, the NSTR Link Pair Present subfield in the STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
-It is set to 1 if there is at least one NSTR link pair; otherwise it is set to 0.
+If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities and Operations subfield (#16581) is greater than 0, the NSTR Link Pair Present subfield in the STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
+It is set to 1 if there is at least one NSTR link pair; and otherwise is set to 0 (#17653).

 TGbe editor: please revise the following paragraph as shown below [CID 17653]